aaalzand/aws-support-tools/MGN/Windows/README.md

 Antivirus                     [Yellow]        We are unable to identify an Anti-virus software.
 If there is one installed, make sure the security software is allowing access to the MGN required endpoints and add the replication agent directory [64-bit - C:\Program Files(x86)\AWS Replication Agent][32-bit - C:\Program Files\AWS Replication Agent] to the allow-list.
 BitLocker                     [GREEN]         No action required.
 BitLocker is not available on this system.
 Boot Mode                     [YELLOW]        The Boot Disk is Basic, and the Boot Mode is Legacy BIOS.
 Select the Legacy BIOS option for Boot Mode during Target Launch - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ami-boot.html
-Root Disk Free Space          [GREEN]         No action required.
+Boot Disk Free Space          [GREEN]         No action required.
 There is 102.278 GB free space on C drive.
 Authentication method         [YELLOW]        This host is not part of a domain.
 If the current user is part of the Administrators group, you can use it to RDP to server after migration.
 .NET Framework Version        [GREEN]         No action required. .NET Framework 4.8.03761 is installed Free RAM                      [GREEN]         No action required.
 The system has 2166 MB of RAM free RAM